michaelmsonne/public/README.md

 # Public Scripts Repository
-Repository of scripts and so on from my blog <a href="https://blog.sonnes.cloud/" target="_blank">https://blog.sonnes.cloud/</a>, and these are linked from individual blog posts over here.
+Repository of scripts and so on from my blog <a href="https://blog.sonnes.cloud/" target="_blank">https://blog.sonnes.cloud/</a> and these are linked from individual blog posts over here if that is the case.

 Some scripts is also here **just to be public** - and not showed on my blog etc.